The history of the Amsterdam Pipe Museum

 Young people digging for clay pipes in Gouda.

 For the youth, several holiday camps were organized annually in collaboration with the NJBG (Youth Association for History), which offered a combination of archaeology and archival work.
 There, young people between the ages of 15 and 21 were introduced to the technique of excavation and the way to conduct their own research in the archive.
-The results of these weeks again stimulated the research into the Gouda pipe industry that was a spearhead in those years.
+The results of these weeks again stimulated the research into the Gouda pipe industry that the museum spearheaded in those years.

 Other exhibitions followed, for example, in the Niemeyer Tabaksmuseum in Groningen and in the Tabaksmuseum Wervik in Belgium.
 The biggest project was the traveling exhibition about Orange Pipes (Commemorative Pipes for the House of Orange) that started in Rijksmuseum Paleis Het Loo.
 Afterwards, this exhibition toured Hoorn, Breda, Groningen, Rotterdam and finally Dillenburg in Germany.
 Numerous smaller exhibitions in regional museums, cultural centres and libraries drew attention to the pipe and the Pijpenkabinet.
 As a transition at the time of the move from our museum to Amsterdam, our masterpieces went on a journey.
 An impressive retrospective with a beautiful catalogue in the Austrian Tobacco Museum in Vienna was the most prestigious exhibition ever of the Pijpenkabinet.